rafagafe/vt100-iface/README.md

 Currently vt100-iface does not evaluate the return value of these functions.
 The parameter p is given by the user in the configuration of each instance of vt100-iface.

 Optionally a third function can be defined to read characters from a terminal.
 It is useful in systems where it does not matter that the reading in the terminal is blocking, usually in multi-threaded systems.
-If you do not need this feature, exclude the file vt100-tgetc.c from the compilation.
+If you do not need this feature, exclude the file vt100-tgetc.c from the build.

 ```C
 /** Get blocked until get a character from a terminal.